-- Pack a Swimsuit for the Spas – It’s an easy thing to forget (who needs a swimsuit for a city break?), so just remember to pack that Speedo for your dip in the famous thermal spas.
+- Pack a Swimsuit for the Spas – It’s an easy thing to forget (who needs a swimsuit for a city break?), so just remember to pack that Speedo for your dip in the famous spas.

 FAQs About Travel to Budapest

 What’s the best time of year to visit Budapest?

 While Budapest is always beautiful, the warm months of May through September are the most popular months to visit the Hungarian national capital (with a small uptick around Christmas time as well).